1. General intro

 2. Who we are and our contact details

 2.1.
-The Lind Group Holding Company Limited and our subsidiary companies including Lind AG Limited (T/A Porsche Centre Tonbridge), Lind US Limited (T/A Guildford Harley-Davidson, Newmarket Harley-Davidson, Norwich Harley-Davidson, Reading Harley-Davidson & Lind Harley-Davidson), Lind Motorrad Limited (T/A Lind Motorrad) and Lind Triumph Limited (T/A Jack Lilley, Jack Lilley Triumph, Lind Triumph, Triumph London, Triumph North London, Triumph West London & Triumph East London) are registered at Brook Farm, Five Oak Green Road, Tonbridge, Kent, TN11 0QN, Great Britain.
-In this policy we have referred to the Lind Group Holding Company Ltd and subsidiary companies as: Lind, we, us or our.
+The Lind Group Holding Company Limited and our subsidiary companies including Lind AG Limited (T/A Porsche Centre Tonbridge, Porsche Centre Norwich), Lind US Limited (T/A Guildford Harley-Davidson, Newmarket Harley-Davidson, Norwich Harley-Davidson, Reading Harley-Davidson, Watford Harley-Davidson & Lind Harley-Davidson), Lind Motorrad Limited (T/A Lind Motorrad Norwich, Lind Motorrad Welwyn Garden City, Lind Motorrad) and Lind Triumph Limited (T/A Jack Lilley Triumph, Lind Triumph, Triumph West London, Triumph East London, Triumph North London & Triumph London) are registered at Brook Farm, Five Oak Green Road, Tonbridge, Kent, TN11 0QN, Great Britain.
+In this policy we have referred to the Lind Group Holding Company Ltd and subsidiary companies as: Lind, we, us, our or the LGHC.

 2.2.
 This policy is extended to cover the members of the Harley-Davidson Owners Group local chapters associated with our Lind US Limited businesses which include: Fenlanders, Hogsback, Iceni and Thames Valley, and the members of the Romford Riders Association of Triumph (RAT) Club associated with Lind Triumph Ltd.